 Following in the footsteps of the iPhone XR, the iPad Pro 12.9 features a "Liquid Retina" LED-backlit IPS tap to wake display with a 2732 x 2048 resolution, for 264ppi.
 The laminated display is anti-reflective - although still expect some glare in bright conditions - and there's an oleophobic coating that does a good, but not perfect, job of coping with grubby fingerprints.

 There's no formal HDR support, however at 600 nits brightness and given the screen size, we don't suspect many will notice, because this display is big, rich in colour and packed full of detail.
 Watching the very dark (in terms of luminance) Stranger Things on Netflix, we could still see plenty of detail on screen and that's replicated across the experience - it's a great display.

 The Liquid Retina display isn't the only design inspiration the iPad has taken from the X range of iPhones though.
 The corners of the iPad's screen are now curved to match the exterior design and that has both good and bad effects on day-to-day use.
-The bad is that every third-party app will have to be redesigned and updated.
-Apple doesn't scale apps to the edges as doing so could lose UI elements that reduce app functionality, but it means on day one your non-Apple apps might not fill the screen.
+Different apps react to the design differently, and while many didn't fit at the start, most have updated to accommodate.